naistangz/Technical_Training/docs/Week1_BusinessSkills/agile_methodology.md

 # Agile Methodologies

 ## What is agile?
 - Agile software development is an iterative methodology
+- It is an approach that breaks down larger projects into small, manageable chunks called iterations
+- At the end of each iteration (which takes place over consistent time interval) something of value is produced.
 - Instead of in-depth planning at the beginning of the project, agile methodologies are open to changing requirements over time
 - Encourages constant feedback from the end users
 - Cross-functional teams work on iterations of a product over a period of time